NECESSITY FUNDING OPPORTUNITY

 The Justlife Creative Studio is a collective of artists in Brighton & Hove who have lived experience of homelessness.
 We will be hosting a series of artist’s in residence, run workshops and hold studio space, enabling the telling of stories and giving of voice.

-Sheltered in Place is a digital house where we can come together to imagine radical alternatives, join comrades in care, share ideas that keep us going, and experience some art.
+Sheltered in Place, created by Split Britches, is a digital house where we can come together to imagine radical alternatives, join comrades in care, share ideas that keep us going, and experience some art.

 It’s a website – shelteredinplace.net- where we can gather virtually in places like living rooms and porches, attic galleries and bedroom performance spaces, backyard cafes and basement studios.
 Dedicated to art and conversation, Sheltered in Place is a digital house for art and performance that considers what it means to stay, to reside, to inhabit, and also a home for Lois Weaver’s open-source protocols for public conversation like Long Tables, Porch Sittings, Care Cafés, Public Studios, and Situation Rooms.
 Come talk to us.